-Established in 1996, the EIFC Program has served 100’s of kids between the ages of 2-1/2 to 6 years of age.
-The children are typically in the program for 6-18 months.
-Children who qualify for services from EC Cares and are currently in foster care are considered eligible, but EC Cares eligibility is not required for EIFC treatment.
+Established in 1996, the Early Childhood Program, formally Early Intervention Foster Care (EIFC), has served 100’s of kids between the ages of 2-1/2 to 6 years of age.
+In 2019, the program name was changed to the Early Childhood (EC) Program to better reflect the services provided to foster, biological, and adoptive families.
+Children are typically in the program for 9-12 months depending on the needs of the child.
+Children who qualify for services from EC Cares and are currently in foster care are considered eligible, but EC Cares eligibility is not required for Early Childhood treatment.

-Therapeutic Playgroup: Weekly 2 hour group that focuses on the development of school readiness skills (e.g. social competence, behavior and emotion regulation and early literacy skills).
+Weekly Therapeutic Playgroup: Weekly 2 hour group that focuses on the development of school readiness skills (i.e., early literacy skills, social/emotional skill development and behavior and emotion regulation).
 The children in playgroup receive a consistent rate of positive feedback and encouragement from members of the clinical team to help imbed prosocial skills and reduce the amount of negative behavior.
 Should negative behavior occur, the program manager is available at all times as the “principal” to provide a consequence (time out, removal from playgroup).

 Skills Training and/or Individual Therapy: Skills training occurs on a weekly basis, usually 1 to 2 hours a week.
 Skills training is provided by highly trained members of our clinical team and tends to focus on the presenting issues of the child (defiance, anxiety, delayed social skills).
-We help children participate in community activities while focusing on the development of prosocial and interpersonal relationship skills, including appropriateness in the community, compliance and cooperation, development of age appropriate coping strategies and social skills.
-We use high rates of positive reinforcement to assist in the acquisition of new skills development.
+Weekly skills training sessions to focus on the development of positive social skills, interpersonal relationship skills, compliance, appropriate behavior in the community, safety and stranger awareness and participating in new activities without anxiety.

 Case Management and Support: We are on call 24/7 to our foster families in an effort to avert crisis and maintain placement stabilization.
 Case management consists of coordination with DHS, EC Cares and other community partners.
-We also provide school support for our children as needed.
+We also provide case management, crisis intervention and school support provided as needed.